kjmears/kjmears.github.io/_logospotter/hope.markdown

 id: hope
 ---

 The new logo is a departure from the curious previous logo - back to the safer ground of a crest.
 In this case, no taking of elements as is so common, but a wholesale inclusion.
 The crest is reasonably drawn, but I can't help feeling that there's way too much detail.
-The text stays as it was, in a [Eurostyle](euro)-a-like sans serif that adds to a sparse overall feel - a bit of variety in the strokes of that type would've been nice.
+The text stays as it was, in a [Eurostyle](euro)-a-like sans serif that adds to a sparse overall feelnew - a bit of variety in the strokes of that type would've been nice.

 ## Old Review